Testing for equivalence of pre-trends in Difference-in-Differences estimation: Acknowledgements

 \section{Acknowledgements}

 We thank the editor Ivan Canay, an associate editor, and two anonymous referees for comments that greatly improved this paper.
-We further thank participants of the International Panel Data Conference 2023 and the European Summer Meeting of the Econometric Society 2023.
+We further thank participants of the International Panel Data Conference 2023, the European Summer Meeting of the Econometric Society 2023 and the European Winter Meeting of the Econometric Society 2023.